FIRST PAGE

-Sane Teachings of Yogananda
+Fair Teachings from the Sayings of Yogananda

 Be greatly selective when it comes to Yogananda

+"Go for the best, leave the rest" with variations.
 Paramahansa Yogananda (1893-1952) was trained by Yukteswar (1855-1936) (picture).
 In his autobiography, Yogananda cites the guru called Babaji (revered father) of his line:

-Being selective, or eclective, as Babaji calls for, has many sides to it.
+Being selective, or eclectic, as Babaji calls for, has many sides to it.
 The Greek eklektikos means choosing the best.
-In philosophy we are eclective if we select statements that seem most reasonable, or what seem best, simply.
+In philosophy we are eclectic if we select statements that seem most reasonable, or what seem best, simply.
 We may combine selections from a wide range of sources if we think it fit.
 It is also good to integrate our titbits into a unified system somehow, or towards such an end.

 How most of Yogananda's teachings came about